Efficient training of energy-based models via spin-glass control: Computational cost of CD vs. PID

 In this appendix we analytically calculate the computational cost of training RBMs following both PID and Contrastive Divergence.
 The main difference in complexity is the calculation of the negative phase.
 In the case of PID, computing this term is trivial as it just involves averages over the auxiliary patterns.
 However, one needs to take into account the cost of calculating the weights after each update following Eq.~\eqref{eq:hebbian_rule}.
 This implies doing a sum of $K$ elements for each weight $W_{i\alpha}$.
 As we have $V H$ weights, the cost of this operation is $\mathcal{O}(KVH)$.

 In the case of CD and its variants, the most basic algorithm consists on doing $k$ Gibbs steps from a batch of $f$ initial visible configurations.
-From here, one calculates the activation probability of each hidden neuron $h_\alpha$ as
+From here, one calculates the activation probability of each hidden neuron $h_\alpha$ as (note that, for simplicity, we depict a standard RBM with nonzero bias and with neurons taking values $\{0,1\}$)

-where $\sigma(x)=(1+e^{-x})^{-1}$ is the sigmoid function.
 This calculation has a computational cost of $\mathcal{O}(V H)$.
 Note that here we consider the general case where the biases $b_j$ can take nonzero values.
 To complete a Gibbs step, one needs to calculate the value of the visible layer given the hidden vector obtained from Eq.~\eqref{eq:hid_prob} by

 which again has a computational cost of $\mathcal{O}(H V)$.
 Summing both contributions and taking into account that these procedure is performed $k$ times to approximate unbiased sampling for each initial configuration, the total complexity of CD scales as $\mathcal{O}(2kfHV)$.